histoire-dev/histoire/docs/guide/config.md

 })
 ```

-Histoire provide a function `defineVue3StorySetup` to access the current app, story and variant for your convenience.
+Histoire provides a `defineVue3StorySetup` function to access the current app, story and variant for your convenience.
 You can use it inside your setup file like this:

 ```ts
 // src/histoire.setup.ts